 2. Buddhist Mantras

-Buddhist mantras are some of the oldest, most intense, and yet most enlightening chants of the world.
+Buddhist mantras are some of the oldest, most intense, and yet most enlightening chants in the world.

 What's fascinating is that there are mantras dedicated to different ‘forms' or ‘aspects' of the Buddha-like the Medicine Buddha or the Buddha of Compassion.